Animation

 Character Animation 4th semester (spring semester)

-During the course of their 4th semester, students will advance in their animation studies by using their skills in 3D animation on a longer project in groups.
-The 2nd year project takes place in the 4th semester and provides the students with the opportunity to go through a full production – from idea development, storyboard, pre-visualization, keys & style frames and production.
-Through working on a larger project, students will gain knowledge in communication, group work and animating delegated shots and working with different kinds of rigs.
+During the course of the 4th semester, students will advance in their animation studies by using their skills in 3D animation on a longer project in groups.
+The 2nd year project takes place in the 4th semester and provides the students with the opportunity to go through a full 3D production – from idea development, storyboard, pre-visualisation, keys and style frames and production.
+Through working on a larger project, students will gain knowledge in communication, group work, and animating delegated shots as well as working with different kinds of 3D rigs.
+Students will furthermore be learning about cinematography, film analysis, idea development, and adaptation for animation.
+Students will also gain insight into the animation industry, and the different career paths open to them.

 CG Arts 4th semester (spring semester)